eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - the Registrar issues a registration certificate to the Relying Party.
 The purpose of the registration certificate is described in [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered).
-- a Relying Party Instance Access Certificate Authority (CA) associated with the Registar issues an access certificate to each Relying Party Instance of the Relying Party.
+- a Relying Party Instance Access Certificate Authority (CA) associated with the Registrar issues an access certificate to each Relying Party Instance of the Relying Party.
 A Relying Party Instance needs such a certificate to authenticate itself towards Wallet Units when requesting the presentation of attributes, as described in [Section 6.6.3.2](#6632-wallet-unit-authenticates-the-relying-party-instance).